 There was a time (back when I first took up photography in the early 1970s) that I would occasionally ponder (tongue-in-cheek) about a day when the mechanics of the medium would become ultimately streamlined.
 Rather than schlepping fifty-pounds of "lightweight" gear in order to take a picture, I would, instead, simply blink my eyes and, immediately thereafter, pull an exposed and developed sheet of film out of my ear!
 Fast-forward to today, and despite the absurdity of that idea, I can’t help but be amazed at just how close to that notion the process of photography has actually become.

 Yet, like everything else in life there are trade-offs to be made.
-Software and hardware manufacturers have no interest (whatsoever) in what it is that you are ultimately attempting to accomplish through the end-use of their products.
-They only want to sell you more "stuff."
-And let's face it, the only way that they're going to be able to get you to continually re-buy what are, essentially, the very same products, over and over again, is to render whatever product you do buy from them as being obsolete, and therefore functionally unusable, as quickly (and quietly) as they possibly can.
+Software and hardware manufacturers have little interest in what it is that you are ultimately attempting to accomplish through the end-use of their products.
+Trust me... they only want to sell you more "stuff."
+And let's face it, the only way that they're going to be able to get you to continually re-buy what are, essentially, the very same products, over and over again, is to render whatever product you do buy as being obsolete, and therefore functionally unusable, as quickly (and quietly) as they possibly can.
 As such, the exponential expansion of our visual vocabulary seems to have come at the cost of a necessity to repetitively re-master the basic mechanical nuances of a relentlessly evolving set of tools and materials.
 I questioned, within The Hamster Wheel of Progress, whether jazz saxophonist Charlie Parker could have achieved such remarkable artistic accomplishments –were he to have been compelled to re-learn a "new and improved" fingering scheme on his horn every six to twelve months.
 I’m still not convinced that this particular trade-off is one I’m willing to continue accommodating.
 A more creative solution to the problem must surely exist.

 Here's my latest strategy: About a year ago I purchased a brand new (old stock) computer of exactly the same type and configuration as my current six-year old MacPro.
 I took it out of its factory-sealed box, plugged it in, tested it, returned it to the box, and immediately put it into cold storage.
 When my current MacPro gives up the ghost, I’ll transfer my backed-up hard drives to the stored computer and continue to work as long as I can.
 And when that computer goes up in smoke… I just might take up golf!